IEEE Communications Society Emerging Technologies Initiative for Molecular, Biological and Multi-Scale Communications, abbreviated as ETI-MBMC

 The Chair solicits nominations from the ETI-MBMC members for a period of at least two weeks on the ETI-MBMC mailing list.
 Any ETI-MBMC member may nominate any ETI-MBMC member or members as a candidate for the SAC Track Chair, including himself/herself.
 The Chair, as a member of the ETI-MBMC, may also nominate a candidate or candidates in consultation with the other elected and appointed officers.
 Within two weeks after the candidate nomination is closed, the elected officers of the ETI-MBMC identify the most suitable SAC Track Chair candidate at their discretion after considering all nominations and nominate him/her to the ICC/Globecom organizing committee.

 A candidate must be a member of the ETI-MBMC and IEEE ComSoc, when he/she is nominated.
 He/she must also maintain the required membership throughout the time period when he/she serves as a SAC Track Chair.
-Any candidate who has chaired or has been selected to chair an MBMC SAC track in the past may not serve again as a SAC Track Chair within the 2 years of his/her last chairing the SAC Track.
+A candidate who served or has been selected to serve as a symposium chair or a SAC track chair in 3 of the 10 ICC/Globecom conferences prior to the conference in question is not eligible to serve as the MBMC SAC Track Chair for that conference.
 Additional requirements from the ICC/Globecom organizing committee may apply.

 The SAC Track Chair performs the following tasks.
 He/she